 #7.
 Classroom Lighting Can Interfere with Your Lesson Plans

-Until you know what to look for, you may not initially recognize the impact of unfiltered fluorescent light on your students.
+Until you know what to look for, you may not initially recognize the impact of unfiltered fluorescent or LED light on your students.
 Young people may be more susceptible to the effects than adults.

 In addition to the headaches, sleep disruption, and the effects on moods and emotions, research also suggests that fluorescent classroom lighting can contribute to: